NavyBlue06/project2Zodiacgame/README.md

 2. Flip one cards from the **bottom row** to try to match it with the first card from the **top row**
 3. If the two cards don't match:
  - The cards flip back after a short delay.
- - Player has to tr again
+ - Player has to try again
 4. If the two cards match:
  - Player scores a point.
  - The cards remain flipped.